 5.9 Early Construction of Base Case Facilities.
 The Scheduling Coordinator may request the Affected Participating TO to construct, and the Affected Participating TO shall construct, using Reasonable Efforts to accommodate Scheduling Coordinator’s Commercial operation Date, all or any portion of any Network Upgrades on the Affected Participating TO’s Transmission System required for the long term Wheeling Through Priority and which are included in the Base Case of the Long-Term long term Wheeling Through Priority Assessment for the long term Wheeling Through Priority, and which also are required to be constructed for another Scheduling Coordinator, but where such construction is not scheduled to be completed in time to achieve Scheduling Coordinator’s Commercial Operation Date.

 5.10 Taxes.
-Any tax liability for the Participating TO arising from payments made by the Scheduling Coordinator under this LTWTUCA shall be determined by the Participating TO in accordance by applicable FERC and IRS rules, and incorporated in its required calculations under Appendix C of this LTWTUCA.
+Any tax liability for the Affected Participating TO arising from payments made by the Scheduling Coordinator under this LTWTUCA shall be determined by the Affected Participating TO in accordance by applicable FERC and IRS rules, and incorporated in its required calculations under Appendix C of this LTWTUCA.
 Each Party will cooperate with the other to maintain the other Party’s tax status.
-Nothing in this LTWTUCA is intended to adversely affect any Participating TO’s tax exempt status with respect to the issuance of bonds including, but not limited to, Tax Exempt Debt.
+Nothing in this LTWTUCA is intended to adversely affect any Affected Participating TO’s tax exempt status with respect to the issuance of bonds including, but not limited to, Tax Exempt Debt.

 5.11 Modification